Jadakiss Net Worth: $6 Million (approx.)

 Jadakiss was born Jason Terrance Phillips on May 27, 1975, in Yonkers, New York.
 Jadakiss age is 47 years.
 Jason became interested in hip-hop music at a young age but when he was 12, his parents asked him to start earning money so he began selling drugs.

 After seeing people freestyle rapping on the street, Jadakiss decided to earn money by rapping and freestyling led to him meet Styles P and Sheek Louch, who would become his longtime friends and collaborators.

 Jadakiss entered a Florida freestyle competition at age 12 and caught the attention of Ruff Ryders Entertainment.
-He formed the rap group The Warlocks with Louch and Styles P, and after meeting Mary J. Blige, she gave the group’s demo to Puff Daddy.
+Jadakiss formed the rap group The Warlocks with Louch and Styles P, and after meeting Mary J. Blige, she gave the group’s demo to Puff Daddy.

 The Lox wrote and performed on many tracks with other Bad Boy artists, such as Mariah Carey’s “Honey,” Puff Daddy’s “It’s All About the Benjamins,” The Notorious B.I.G.’s “Last Day,” and Mary J. Blige’s “Can’t Get You Off My Mind.”